callumgwtaylor/Glasgow_SIMD_mapping/README.md

 1) Not to sure about their usage policy
 2) The csv file's 90mb

-For just the spatial data itself, go to
+For just the spatial data itself, go to the folder maps for the shapefiles, and fortifiedglasgow.Rda for the dataframe for ggplot